michael-collins/DART204/digital-animation-properties.md

 ###Compositions

-Compositions are groups of elements inside of After Effects.
-An entire scene can be a composition, or even an entire animation.
-It all depends on the complexity of the animation and the number of elements that needs to be animated.
+Compositions (or comps) are containers of elements inside of After Effects.
+Comps have their own independent timelines and layer hierarchy.
+Based on the complexity of your animation you can have one comp, or hundreds of them.
+It all depends on the number of elements that needs to be animated.

-The first thing you do when starting a new project in After Effects is create a new composition.
+The first thing you do when starting a new project in After Effects is create a new composition, and assets from Photoshop and Illustrator are imported in After Effects as compositions, giving you access to their separate layers and timelines.

-compositions, layers
+###Layers

+Much like in Photoshop and Illustrator, layers in After Effects are used to define an element in a scene, and if that element will be in front or behind another element.
+Each layer can be animated separately and has its own set of animation properties.

 ### Animation Properties